elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 For every `field`, we just copied the definition, and replaced the word `field` with `add`.

-For the `belongs_to` line, we've written a `location_id` line in the `plants` table, referring to the `locations` table.
+For the `belongs_to` line from the plants schema, we've written a `location_id` line in the `plants` create table, referring to the `locations` table.
 This implies we use its default primary key, `id`.
 Obviously, for the migration to work, the `create table(:locations)` must precede the creation of the `plants` table, since we're referring the first from the second.

 With this `initial_migration` in place, let's apply it, so that we can finally have a look at the database tables.